hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 categories: Software
 ---

-> *"The first principle is that you must not fool yourself... or something"* — What I recall from Richard Feynman
+> _"The first principle is that you must not fool yourself... or... something"_ — What I recall from Richard Feynman

-This story begins on one evening in mid 2025, as I found myself simultaneously watching Ellie navigate the post-apocalyptic wasteland of "The Last of Us" while my cursor blinked patiently in a Verilog file.
+This story begins on one evening in mid 2025, as I found myself simultaneously watching Ellie navigate the post-apocalyptic wasteland of ["The Last of Us"](https://www.imdb.com/title/tt3581920/) while my cursor blinked[^2] patiently in a Verilog file.
 The task at hand: implementing a Lua virtual machine in hardware.
-Not because I needed one, mind you, but because idle hands — or in this case, idle minds — tend toward increasingly esoteric forms of self-deception disguised as engineering challenges.
+Not because I needed one, mind you, but because idle hands — or in this case, idle minds — tend toward increasingly esoteric forms of self-deception disguised as _engineering challenges_.

+[^2] Actually, people always think about cursors blinking, but mine doesn't.
+It just sits there... idle..

 ```verilog
 module lua_vm (